The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: The heavy Fermi liquid state

 In Fig.~\ref{fig:kondo} we plot the resulting Kondo temperature as a function of twist-angle and density for $\tilde J = 4$ meV.
-As can be seen, a finite Kondo hybridization can exist over the entire Kondo lattice region.
-However, this phase competes with two additional effects which can lead to interesting physics.
+As can be seen, the Kondo temperature measurable in standard cryosthetics and might be physically important.